grapestone5321/sdcnd-highway_driving/Model Documentation.md

 We have included a helper function, getXY, which takes in Frenet (s,d) coordinates and transforms them to (x,y) coordinates.

 #### Interpolating Points
 If you need to estimate the location of points between the known waypoints, you will need to "interpolate" the position of those points.

-In previous lessons we looked at fitting polynomials to waypoints.
-Once you have a polynomial function, you can use it to interpolate the location of a new point.

-There are also other methods you could use.
-For example, Bezier curve fitting with control points, or spline fitting, which guarantees that the generated function passes through every point.

 Here is a great and easy to setup and use spline tool for C++, contained in just a single header file.
 A really helpful resource for creating smooth trajectories was using the spline function, and it is really easy to use.

 ## Sensor Fusion